 Did you notice Laptops running slow after Windows 10 Update?
 There is a process called, “service host local system” consuming a lot of CPU, Memory, and disk.
 If you are struggling with service host local system high CPU on Windows 10, Here are some effective solutions you may apply.

 Service host local system (svchost.exe) is a common service hosting container, built to perform few numbers of System Scheduled Tasks Automatically.
 There are many Service Host containers, such as Service Host: Local Service, Service Host: Local System, Service Host: Network Service, etc and all of them are essential for the smooth functioning of Windows.

 Service Host: Local System includes a process such as a User Manager, Group Policy Client, Windows Auto Update, Background Intelligent Transfer Service (BITS), Task Scheduler etc. if a particular process is constantly taking a large chunk of your system resources then it can be a problem.
 And you may face service host local system high CPU or 100% Disk usage problem on windows 10

 Fix service host local system high CPU usage

 First of all make sure windows have installed the latest updates on your device.
-Or you can Install latest updates from settings, Update & Settings > check for updates.
+Or you can Install the latest updates from settings, Update & Settings > check for updates.

 Temporarily Disable antivirus (if installed) software and check there is no more High CPU usage by service host local.

-Perform a clean boot and check if any third party application is causing the conflict.
+Perform a clean boot and check if any third-party application is causing the conflict.

 Check How to perform a clean boot in Windows 10